vdhulst/idavie_docs/docs/source/gui.rst

      <img src="_static/Desktop2.png"
           style="width:100%;height:auto;">

 1) Dropdown menu to set a precalculated size for the cube side lengths.
 The default is :literal:`X=Y=Z`, setting the cube to 1x1x1 size.
-The other option of :literal:`X:Y:Z` sets the side lengths of the cube to have the same ratio as the data dimensions.
+The other option of :literal:`X=Y` sets the X and Y lengths of the cube equal (to be a square) and sets the Z length to have the same ratio as the X and Z lengths of the data cube.
 2) Dropdown menu to set the applied colour map for the cube.
 The default is the Inferno colour map.
 3) Slider to adjust the minimum threshold of the cube.
 This sets what data value will be both the lowest end of the colour map as well as an alpha value of 0.
 4) Slider to adjust the maximum threshold of the cube.
 This sets what data value will be both the highest end of the colour map as well as an alpha value of 1.